Where to live in the Surrey Hills: A guide for buyers

 If convenient travel links to London are a factor for you when considering where to live in the Surrey Hills, you have plenty of options.

-Over 80 train stations serve the county of Surrey as a whole, and the Surrey Hills area is very well connected.
+More than 80 train stations serve the county of Surrey, and the Surrey Hills area is very well connected.

-The M25 serves Surrey Hills giving easy access to London by road, and the A3 takes you to Portsmouth.
+By road, the M25 gives easy access to London, and the A3 provides a route to Portsmouth.

-The nearest airports are Gatwick (around a 30-minute to one-hour drive away depending on where you live) and Heathrow (approximately one hour by road).
+The nearest airports are Gatwick (around a 30-minute to one-hour drive, depending on location) and Heathrow (about an hour by road).

 Where to live in the Surrey Hills

-If you are considering where to live in the Surrey Hills, then at Garrington we will be delighted to help you find the perfect property.
+If you are considering a move to Surrey, Garrington will be delighted to help you find the perfect property.
 Please contact us today.